Text from Oxford Center for Mission Studies

 We celebrate the sacrificial and Christ-like response of persecuted Christians who choose forgiveness rather than bitterness, love rather than hatred.

 We celebrate that in each religion there are groups who share our values of peace and coexistence.
-As much as we can, we should partner and form coalitions with these groups, working in advocacy together against religious extremism.
+As much as we can, we should partner and form coalitions with these groups, working in advocacy together against religious extremism. - We commit ourselves to pray for the continuing reign of God in this troubled region and for the faithful and courageous witness of our sisters and brothers.

 We also commit ourselves to take practical steps toward a strong solidarity with the churches in the region, and toward continuing interactions and exchange with theological institutions and theologians, especially for the building of God’s shalom on earth.